Benunc/unfiltered/README.md

 **The Unfiltered Theme does not include support.**

-In an attempt to make the world a better place and to pay it forward, I decided to make this theme free to download.
+In an attempt to pay it forward, I decided to make this theme free to download.
 I poured my heart and sould into this design, so please respect this decision to make it available by using it "as is."

 I'll be updating this theme frequently, so it's up to you to identify any changes and apply them on your own.